Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 ### Add environment variables and set the App to Heroku deployment

-Setting the `process.env.PORT || localPortNumber` will ensure that your application will no matter what environment it is being connected, whether it is Heroku `process.env.PORT` or it is in your local machine `localPortNumber`
+Setting the `process.env.PORT || localPortNumber` will ensure that your application will run no matter what environment it is being connected, whether it is Heroku `process.env.PORT` or it is in your local machine `localPortNumber`

 ```
 //=============================